 Now seems like a good time to run.
 They’re distracted.
 Clawing at each other.
 Someone is bleeding.
 He bit her.
 Have they forgotten about her?
 Her dress is in tatters, though, and there is blood…. blood on her.
 Because the body is right next to her.
 She shifts away from it.
 Her head spins.
 She waits.
 Waits for the right moment to go.
 When he’s inside of her, maybe, and they’re consumed with each other.

 GM: Chase punches the woman in the nose.
 Celia hears a gruesome crunch, then more blood spurting over his fists.
-She reels back as Chase grabs Celia and buries his face in her chest, his tongue licking the flesh between her breasts, until the woman yanks him back away and smashes his head against the floor.
+She reels back as Chase grabs Celia and buries his face in her chest, tongue licking the flesh between her tits.
+The woman yanks him back away and smashes his head against the floor.
 There’s more blood.

-The pair snarl and growl like beasts, straddling each other, hungrily kissing , punching, tackling, kicking, biting.
+The pair snarl and growl like beasts.
+They straddle each other, hungrily kissing , punching, tackling, kicking, biting.
 So much biting.
 Blood gets everywhere.
 Their clothes are soon reduced to tatters.
 It looks like they’re trying to kill each other—and like it turns them the hell on.

 They never penetrate each other.
 They just hiss, kiss, and fight.
 They pull in Celia, a few times, but soon appear to forget about her.
 She simply can’t keep up.
 She’s never seen anything like this.
 It’s like watching rabid animals mate, not people.

 But they have the minds of people, even if they have the instincts and savagery of animals.
-There’s no animal that would grab the corpse and force its fingers up Chase’s asshole like the woman does, or that would shove its flaccid manhood up her vagina like Chase does.
+There’s no animal that would grab the corpse and force its fingers up Chase’s asshole like the woman does.
+Or that would shove its flaccid manhood up her pussy like Chase does.

 They kick over the furniture.
 They smash the table.
 They shred the rug.
-The chemistry between the two is pure electric as they bloodily fuck all of their bickering out, all without actually fucking.
+The chemistry between the two is pure electric as they bloodily fuck out their bickering without fucking.